oxysoft/SexyRider/README.md

 4. Go to `Preferences > Editor > Colors & Fonts` and select one of the color schemes.
 The color schemes offered here are all prefixed with `sx_` so they should be all grouped together.

-# Included...
+# The Color Schemes

-## Notes
+## Screenshot notes

-* A feature common to ALL of the color schemes is a *solid red* background to errors.
-This makes them **very** easy to spot at a glance.
+* Errorr, warnings and other modifications were introduced in an attempt to display as much of the color palette in one image.
+There is a part of the code highlighted as well to show the highlighting color, and the caret line background color can also be seen along with the caret.
-* The font used in all of the screenshots is a custom blend of [Iosevka](https://github.com/be5invis/Iosevka).
+* The font used in all of the screenshots is my own custom build of [Iosevka](https://github.com/be5invis/Iosevka).
+After hopping between several different fonts throughout the years, I think Iosevka is finally the font I will stick with for a very very, _very_ long time.
-* The font rendering is extra saucy despite Windows 10, thanks to the quintessencial [Mactype](https://github.com/snowie2000/mactype).
+* The font rendering is extra smooth despite running on Windows 10.
+This is thanks to the quintessencial [Mactype](https://github.com/snowie2000/mactype).

 ## Sunbathe
 ![](Images/cs_Sunbathe.png)